inkysea/vmware-vrealize-automation/README.md

 ## How to Configure

-1) Build step : On Job the configuration page, select Add build step and choose “Provision vRealize Automation Blueprint” option
+1) Build step : On the Job configuration page, select Add build step and choose “Provision vRealize Automation Blueprint” option

 ![Build step](/doc/BuildJobSelect.png)

-2) Configure :  Configure as shown
+2) Configure :  Configure the plugin as shown

   * vRealize Automation URL -   The URL for vRealize Automation.
   * Tenant - vRealize Automation tenant to be used